 As a New Yorker, I take full advantage of the ever evolving, always exciting restaurant scene.
 But most days, my “happy place” is found in my tiny Manhattan kitchen.
 My perfect night is spent listening to NPR, while drinking a glass of wine, and creating a simple, (most often) vegetarian supper which I enjoy with my husband, Andy.
 In addition to blogging, writing, and planning events, I work full-time as a Development Fundraiser.

 I love to cook and to write–both of which I learned at my parents’ elbows.
 After graduating from college, I worked at Fine Cooking magazine as the Assistant Web Editor.
-After two glorious years there, I returned to graduate school and now work at a nonprofit in Atlanta.
+After two glorious years there, I returned to graduate school and now work at WhyHunger, an NYC-based nonprofit that is building a movement to end hunger and increase access to fresh, nutritious food.
 In the kitchen, I fancy myself the culinary version of an armchair-traveler, but I’m also a devoted baker.
 Some days, when work is overwhelming and the world seems bleak, methodically creating a batch of bread, cookies, or scones is all the relaxation I need.